-ORP4 has human cell growth regulatory activity[28].
+ORP4 has a human cell growth regulatory activity[28].
 Similar to other ORPs, ORP4 binds to sterols and PI(4)P. ORP4 requires sterol-binding activity and PI(4)P-binding activity to boost human malignant cell survival and proliferation[26].
-In human nontransformed intestinal epithelial cells-18, ORP4 silencing can rapidly activate the apoptosis cell death pathway, including nuclear PARP proteolysis, fragmentation of DNA, caspase-3 and JNK phosphorylation and nucleosome release[28].
+In human nontransformed intestinal epithelial cells-18, ORP4 silencing can rapidly activate the apoptotic cell death pathway, including nuclear PARP proteolysis, fragmentation of DNA, caspase-3 and JNK phosphorylation, and nucleosome release[28].
 ORP4 is highly expressed in IEC-18 cells transformed with mammalian oncogenic H-Ras.
 ORP4 is not involved in silencing-mediated apoptotic responses, partly because oncogenic H-Ras conversion activates tumour proliferative pathways and suppresses tumour apoptotic pathways.
 In contrast, the overexpression of ORP4 in IEC-RAS clones can promote tumour transformation, but ORP4 cannot be silenced by gene knockdown and leads to apoptosis.
 The silencing of ORP4 in HEK293 and HeLa cells can inhibit cell proliferation to result in growth arrest but not cell death[28].
-A recent study showed that ORP4L boosts cervical carcinoma cell (including HeLa, C33A and CaSki) proliferation[30].
+A recent study showed that ORP4L boosts cervical carcinoma cell (including HeLa, C33A, and CaSki) proliferation[30].
 ORP4L contains human tumour cell growth by engaging intracellular Ca2+ signalling.
-ORP4 expression has continuously been implicated in breast tumours, lung tumours and leukaemia[27,31-33].
+ORP4 expression has continuously been implicated in breast tumours, lung tumours, and leukaemia[27,31-33].
 A previous study[33] revealed that T-cell acute lymphoblastic leukaemia (T-ALL) cells are characterized by increased levels of oxidative phosphorylation and a higher ATP content.
 The cell number is proportional to the content of cellular ATP[31].
-ORP4L is primarily expressed in most T-ALL cells but not normal T-cells.
-ORP4L acts as an adaptor responsible for the assembly of CD3e, Gaq/11 and PLCβ3 into a complex that activates PLCβ3[31].
-Moreover, ORP4L overexpression has the opposite outcomes: the silencing of ORP4L can inhibit PLC3 activation, reduce the production of IP3 and suppresses the release of Ca2+ from the ER.
-In addition, ORP4L promotes the transfer of Ca2+ to mitochondria, and pyruvate dehydrogenase is dephosphorylated by Ca2+-dependent phosphatase[30].
-ORP4L silencing can cause cell death, which might be due to defects in the transmission of Ca2+ from the ER to mitochondria, leading to activation of the cell energy sensor AMP kinase and the induction of autophagy[31].
+ORP4L is primarily expressed in most T-ALL cells but not in normal T-cells.
+ORP4L acts as an adaptor responsible for the assembly of CD3e, Gaq/11, and PLCβ3 into a complex that activates PLCβ3[31].
+Moreover, ORP4L overexpression has the opposite outcomes: The silencing of ORP4L can inhibit PLC3 activation, reduce the production of IP3, and suppress the release of Ca2+ from the ER.
+In addition, ORP4L promotes the transfer of Ca2+ to the mitochondrion, and pyruvate dehydrogenase is dephosphorylated by Ca2+-dependent phosphatase[30].
+ORP4L silencing can cause cell death, which might be due to defects in the transmission of Ca2+ from the ER to the mitochondrion, leading to activation of the cell energy sensor AMP kinase and the induction of autophagy[31].
 The important role of ORP4L in Ca2+ signalling and T-ALL cell survival appears to be separate from intracellular cholesterol transport.
-The silencing of ORP4L has no function in cholesterol distribution in the ER, plasma membrane, and mitochondria[31].
+The silencing of ORP4L has no effect on cholesterol distribution in the ER, plasma membrane, and mitochondrion[31].
 Therefore, whether other lipids are bound to and carried by ORP4 to promote prosurvival activity in human T-lymphocyte cells remains unclear.

 ORP5 IS ENGAGED IN HUMAN TUMOUR CELL INVASION AND TUMOUR PROGRESSION

 ORP5 is a tail-anchored ER membrane protein that functions as a lipid transporter amidst intracellular membranes[34].
 ER-anchored ORP5 serves as a phosphatidylserine transporter due to its ORD[35].
 Through a countertransport process occurring at membrane link sites, ORP5 transfers PS from the ER to the cell plasma membrane and PI(4)P to the ER[19].
-Previous studies have investigated the role of ORP5 in conveying PS from the ER to mitochondria and in sustaining appropriate mitochondrial action[36].
+Previous studies have investigated the role of ORP5 in conveying PS from the ER to the mitochondrion and in sustaining appropriate mitochondrial action[36].